arjun312/QToggleSwitch/README.md

 (Requires `PyQt5`)

-Demos written in Python 2 and 3 are included.
+A demo written in Python is included.
+Run `demo/QToggleSwitch_demo.py`.

-* For Python 2 demo: Run `demo/QToggleSwitch_demo_python2.py`
-* For Python 3 demo: Run `demo/QToggleSwitch_demo.py`

 # Documentation